byteark/byteark-player-angular/projects/byteark-player-angular/README.md

 }
 ```

+### Customize Placeholder

-### Customize the player's Placeholder before the player is ready
+You can customize the player's placeholder before the player is ready.

 ```typescript
 import { Component, ViewChild, TemplateRef } from "@angular/core";